 This self-paced professional training program on Evaluation for Workplace Disability is presented by Dr. Lisa Drago Piechowski.

-This course provides a conceptual framework and practical strategies for forensic evaluations in matters involving disability status such as ADA, disability insurance, and social security.
+This course provides a conceptual framework and practical strategies for forensic evaluations in matters involving disability statuses such as ADA, disability insurance, and social security.
 The course begins with an overview of various types of disability cases with an emphasis on the underlying legal context, including recent changes to social security regulations.
 Next, the basis for the evaluation of disability is explored focusing on functional assessment.
 Specific subtopics include avoiding ethical pitfalls, understanding the role of diagnosis, assessing dissimulation, and identifying examiner-related threats to validity.
 This is followed by a discussion of practical strategies for designing an effective assessment, organizing and weighing data, and communicating the findings.
-Participants will have the opportunity to practice these skills through in depth case studies including background information, test data, and collateral information.
+Participants will have the opportunity to practice these skills through in-depth case studies including background information, test data, and collateral information.

 This course is intended for professionals that want to enhance their understanding and best practices of workplace disability, including those working in criminal justice, security, health care, social service, education, and human resources settings.
 This workshop is for beginner, Intermediate, and advanced level clinicians.